Tony O'Malley

 The noted Irish abstract landscape painter Tony O'Malley was born in County Kilkenny in 1913.
 A self-taught artist, he sketched and painted for pleasure from an early time, but it wasn't until the 1940s when a long battle with tuberculosis disrupted his life and job as a bank official, that he began painting seriously, and in 1951 he began exhibiting his work in public.

-In 1955, Tony O'Malley visited the Cornish town of St. Ives, then an important centre of abstract landscape painting.
+In 1955, Tony O'Malley visited the Cornish St. Ives School, then an important centre of abstract landscape painting.
 He returned again in 1957, and in 1958 retired from the bank to take up painting full time.
 Due to frustration at the lack of Irish interest in his work, an affinity he felt with the artists in Cornwall, he settled in St Ives in 1960.

 As a painter, O'Malley was drawn to abstract art because he believed it permitted greater self-expression.
 His modern landscapes are noted for their use of colour and texture as well as an inherent spirituality.